SCREENSHOT 21) The context menu of the top (toolbar) panel.

-SCREENSHOT 24) Panel Preferences includes the panel profile, display, appearance, items, size like length are many more.
+SCREENSHOT 25) Panel Preferences include the panel profile, display, appearance, items, size length and many more.

 The Xfce GUI draws a blue rectangle over the new active windows.

-SCREENSHOT 26) Even if the windows in the background a blue rectangle is drawn, where the windows is.
+SCREENSHOT 27) Even if the window is in the background a blue rectangle is drawn, where the window is.

 SCREENSHOT 28) The workspace switcher shows a tiny preview of the workspace and by clicking on it it will become active.